amclark42/so-youre-planning-to-vote-2020/README.md

   * We can keep calls short and focused on one issue.
   * Here’s an example introduction: “Hi, I’m [ name ] and I’m a constituent living at [ address ].
 I urge the [ Senator, Representative ] to...”
 * We can join local “get out the vote” campaigns.
+  * We might participate in phone bank events. ([Democratic National Committee](https://www.mobilize.us/2020victory/))
-  * We might send [text messages](https://www.mobilize.us/2020victory/) or [hand-written postcards](https://postcardstovoters.org/) reminding people to vote.
+  * We might send hand-written postcards reminding people to vote. ([Postcards to Voters](https://postcardstovoters.org/))
   * We might drive voters to ballot drop boxes or polling places.
   * We might bring water and food to people waiting in line.
-* We can consider [applying to be a poll worker](https://www.workelections.com/), if our health and circumstances allow it.
+* We can consider applying to be a poll worker, if our health and circumstances allow it. ([U.S. Election Assistance Commission](https://www.eac.gov/help-america-vote), [Work Elections](https://www.workelections.com/), [Power the Polls](https://www.powerthepolls.org/))
   * Poll workers are often retirees.
 Many will choose not to risk their lives this year, and they shouldn’t have to make that choice.
   * If there aren’t enough poll workers, the number of polling places might go down.
   * With fewer polling places, there will be longer lines and everyone will have a higher risk of infection.
-* In some states, we may be able to strengthen the voting process in other ways:
+* In some states, we may be able to strengthen the voting process in other ways. ([@JamesMWilliam18](https://twitter.com/JamesMWilliam18/status/1134487920297910274))
   * We might volunteer to work as a translator or interpreter.
   * We might volunteer to greet and direct voters.
   * We might volunteer to register voters.
   * We might volunteer to monitor the polls.
   * We might volunteer to count votes.
 * We can fill out the [2020 U.S. Census form](https://2020census.gov/) ASAP.
-  * Among other things, information from the Census is used to determine how many seats our states get in the U.S. House of Representatives.
+(Among other things, information from the Census is used to determine how many seats our states get in the U.S. House of Representatives.)

 We can look for all the people quietly helping in the background.
 We can look to all the people loudly demanding change.
 We can look at all the people standing beside us.
 We can *be* these people for others.